ap-darshan/PowerBI-Superstore-Sales-Dashboard/README.md

-# Superstore Sales Analysis Dashboard
+# Superstore Sales Analysis using Power BI

-This project analyzes Superstore sales data using Microsoft Power BI.
+This project analyzes Superstore sales data using Microsoft Power BI to understand sales trends and business insights.
-The dashboard provides insights into sales performance, customer segments, product categories, and regional distribution.

-Tools Used:
+## Tools Used
 - Microsoft Power BI
 - CSV Dataset
 - Data Visualization

-Dashboard Features:
+## Dashboard Preview

+## Key Insights
 - Sales by Category
 - Sales by Segment
 - Sales by Region
 - Sales by Sub-Category
 - Sales Distribution by State
-- Interactive Filters
-[dashboard]